BrunoPereira1501/captchadetect/README.md

 ![alt text](<captchacnn.png>)

+The accuracy results were evaluated individually, i.e. each letter either correct or not; and overall accuracy which meant that all the letters from a specific CAPTCHA image needed to be correctly classified in order for that CAPTCHA be correct.
+As expected, the overall accuracies were lower than the individual accuracies.

 The final overall CAPTCHA accuracy obtained in the soft dataset was around 80%, which is low when compared to the 95% individual character accuracy obtained in the test of the model.
 The resulting confusion matrix:

 ![alt text](<Sem título-1-1.png>)